 Dunton is shown in this hand-tinted photograph working in New Mexico on a plein air painting of a cowboy on horseback.

-Watch a documentary about the plein air painting movement to learn more about its history and evolution:
+Watch a documentary about the outdoor painting movement to learn more about its history and evolution: